PeterC66/m4ops/NotesStandardsPractices.md

 ├── components - All the components that are not routed (ie not layouts) │   └── ...
 ├── global
+│   ├── components - a few that are generic, and potentially used anywhere │   │   └── ...
+│   ├── constants ... system-wide
-│   ├──utils - functions used in various places
+│   ├── utils ... functions used in various places
+│   ├── styles - any not included in SFCs
 │   │   └── ...
-│   └── ... styles, constants etc that can be used anywhere ├── layouts -  the components that are routed eg  xxx/dashboard │   └── ...
+│   └── ...
+├── layouts -  the components that are routed eg  xxx/dashboard │   └── ...
 ├── main.js - the Vue root